 7. Keep it in the Airbnb App

 Did you know that you can even call your host through the Airbnb app?
-It’s so important to place any calls or messages directly through the app so that they are recorded.
+It’s important to place any calls or messages directly through the app to record them.
 That way, if any scam situations or other negative issues arise, Airbnb can do its best to help you.

 So, next time you stay at Airbnb, remember that you’re staying in someone’s home.
 Treat it like your own or treat it like a friend’s home you’ve been invited to stay in.

 Hosts are battling it out to make your stay perfect, so return the favor with excellent Airbnb etiquette.
 You’ll have a slew of 5-star guest ratings in no time!

 Like anything, staying at Airbnbs gets easier and more natural with time.
 If you’re getting ready for your first Airbnb booking or if you want to improve your overall guest rating, we have the answers to your burning questions!

 There is no option to leave a tip within the app, and Airbnb’s stance seems to be that tipping your host means leaving a great review to encourage more stays.
 Plus, hosts set their prices, charging what they want to be paid.